 NASF is governed by an Executive Committee made up of four officers and three regional state forester organization representatives who provide strategic direction, management oversight, and leadership to the national association.
 Meet the members of the NASF Executive Committee.

-Through NASF’s five standing committees, state foresters serve as subject-matter experts that influence national policies on wildland fire, forest markets, forest resources management, forest science and health, and urban and community forestry.
+Through NASF’s five standing committees, state foresters serve as subject-matter experts that influence national policies on wildland fire, forest markets, forest resource management, forest science and health, and urban and community forestry.
 Meet the chairs of the five NASF standing committees.

 Through coalitions and collaborative work with partners, NASF promotes the full range of values forests and trees contribute to our society.